mellonpass/.github/profile/README.md

 # About MellonPass

+MellonPass is a secure, end-to-end encrypted, zero-knowledge password manager web application designed to give you full control over your credentials.
+With MellonPass, your passwords are encrypted in your browser before they reach the server, ensuring that only you can decrypt and access your data.

-This project is open source, so everybody can do security reviews, propose improvements, and fork MellonPass.
+This project is open source, allowing everyone to conduct security reviews, propose improvements, and fork MellonPass.

 Visit the [Wiki page](https://github.com/mellonpass/.github/wiki) here for more information.

 ## Features

-- **Personal Vault** - Logins and Secure notes. _(Will support more vault types)_
-- **Organization Vaults** - _(These will be supported in the future!)_

-## MellonPass Repos

-### MellonPass Server

-A Django-powered API server for serving and storing information securely.
-It also provides database-level encryption at rest to protect data.

-### MellonPass Web

-The front-end application is built on top of SvelteKit using TypeScript and has a security feature for safely storing decrypted data and users' encryption/decryption keys.
+- **End-to-End Encryption**: All password data is encrypted client-side before any data leaves your device, providing strong zero-knowledge security.
+- **Zero Knowledge Architecture**: MellonPass servers never see your master password or unencrypted data.
+- **Database Column-Level Encryption**: Passwords and encryption keys are protected at rest with additional encryption layers.
+- **Self-Hosting Friendly**: Designed with open source principles, you can deploy MellonPass on your own infrastructure.
+- **Cross-Platform**: Accessible through modern web browsers built with SvelteKit.
+- **Secure Authentication & Verification**: Supports email verification and strong authentication flows.
+- **Open Source & Auditable**: Transparent source code on GitHub invites security reviews and community contributions.

 ## Get in touch